Usman228811/montization-kit/README.md

 }
 ```

-And in your project-level `build.gradle`:
+And in your app-level `build.gradle`:

 ```kotlin
 plugins {